PythonBenin/roadmap/README.md

 - [ ] Create a chapter on [Meetup.com](https://meetup.com)
 - [x] Define a Code of Conduct for Python Users Benin Group
 - [x] Organize the first meetup!
-- [ ] Create a job board for Python Developers